 Rationalization is not finished when applications are removed.

-It is finished when governance prevents complexity from returning.
+It is finished when governance prevents future and unnecessary complexity from returning.

 The Most Common Mistakes in Application Rationalization